A Field Guide for Young Professionals

 Career GPS Guide

 Know where you are.
 See where you're going.
-Build the competencies that get you there — one measurable step at a time.
+Build the habits and skills that get you there — one measurable step at a time.

 Most people navigate their careers with a map.
 A map shows you the territory, but it can't tell you where you are, or recalculate when you take a wrong turn.
 A GPS does both — and that's what this guide is.

 Careers are no longer straight lines.
 You will change roles, industries, and ambitions.
-What stays constant is the set of competencies that make you valuable at every turn — and your ability to keep developing them, deliberately and measurably.
+What stays constant is a short list of habits and skills that make you valuable at every turn — and your ability to keep building them, deliberately and measurably.

-This guide is built for people early in the journey, but it follows the whole arc: from preparing for your first job to leading other leaders.
-It is organized around a proven framework — the GloCoach Competency Leadership Model (GCLM) — and designed to be easy to read, easy to follow, and easy to track.
+This guide is built for people early in the journey, and it follows the arc that matters most: from your first day of work through your first decade.
+It is organized around the thirty things that build a career — ten habits anyone can bring on day one, the ten skills of the early professional, and the ten skills of the first-time manager — and designed to be easy to read, easy to follow, and easy to track.
 Every chapter ends with something you can do this week, and a way to measure whether you're improving.

 Part I